shahram-boshra/vqm24_database_process/README.md

 Configuration

 The config.yaml file is central to controlling the data processing pipeline.
+This file should be edited on your host machine within the 08 directory.

 Key sections include:

     global_constants: Defines conversion factors and lookup tables.